architects-land/minecraft-scaleway-frontend/docs/how-it-works.md

 service [Server Stopper](https://github.com/architects-land/server-stopper) using a UNIX socket.

 If the Minecraft server is empty, the service waits 5 minutes.
-If the Minecraft server remains empty, the service power off the instance.
+If the Minecraft server remains empty, the service powers off the instance.
 The instance is `stopped in place` and can be fully stopped by the server.